 For those going to Nancy for a show, our hotel is just a stone’s throw from the Zénith.

 For those wanting to stay near Nancy whilst avoiding the downsides of the city centre, we can welcome you in our hotels on the outskirts of Nancy close to lots of restaurants.
-Check out our B&B Hôtel Nancy Frouard 1 and our B&B Hôtel Nancy Frouard 2.
+Check out our B&B Hôtel Nancy Frouard 1.

 Those wanting to enjoy a stay at low rates would do well to head off and explore the capital of the Lorraine Dukes.
 In the heart of Meurthe-et-Moselle (54), the city of Nancy has all kinds of transport links that could not be better.
 Whether arriving by train, car or plane, you will be able to get to your accommodation easily.
 Check out the tips from our hoteliers to enjoy a stay exploring the tourist attractions that are not to be missed in Nancy !